Kirkland House: Background

 Kirkland House has a gym, lounge, game room, meditation room, movie theater, music rooms, and performance and event spaces for students.
 It also has a wall honoring the history of the Kirkland House Boat Club, which has one of the most decorated records in all of Harvard house rowing.
 Most recently, head coach Christopher D.H.
 Row—a resident tutor, art history doctorate and master of divinity—led the KHBC to five consecutive Agassiz Cup victories (1999-2003) and was awarded by the KHBC the title of "Admiral-for-Life" in recognition of that accomplishment.
 Among the most recent additions is a brewery, operated and maintained by the Kirkland House Brew Club, which occupies the space once used as the house darkroom.

 Kirkland House is located four blocks south of Harvard Yard, adjacent to Eliot House, and across Dunster Street from the Malkin Athletic Center.

 The House Shield contains a black fess with three white stars on a red field.
 The stars are drawn from the arms of the many branches of the Kirkland family.
 The shield previously contained a cross on the arms of the Diocese of Carlisle (where the name Kirkland originated), but due to the shield's perceived resemblance to the Confederate battle flag, a modified design was officially approved by the University and adopted on March 6, 2020.

 Constituent halls

-Kirkland House comprises the following three halls:
+Kirkland House comprises the following buildings: